guibou/PyF/Readme.md

 - Exponential formatters *e* and *E* formats the exponent with less digits.
 For example `0.2` formatted as `.1e` gives `2.0e-1` instead of `2.0e-01` in python.
 - General formaters *g* and *G* behaves a bit differently.
 Precision influence the number of significant digits instead of the number of the magnitude at which the representation changes between fixed and exponential.
+- Grouping options allows grouping with an `_` for floating point, python only allows `,`.

 # TODO